mozilla/experimenter/contributing.md

 If the deployment succeeds but the change inadvertently breaks stage/production, there are two options:

 * Revert the change using a revert commit

-  1. Create a branch from master called `revert-#123` where `#123` is the number of the issue, and then revert the commit with `git revert <squashed commit hash>`.
+  1. Create a branch from main called `revert-#123` where `#123` is the number of the issue, and then revert the commit with `git revert <squashed commit hash>`.
 Fix any potential conflicts or lint/test failures and finish the revert commit.

   1. If the original PR included any database migrations, they must be preserved and reverted by creating a new subsequent migration

-    * `git checkout origin/master -- app/experimenter/experiments/migrations/XXXX_migration_file.py`
+    * `git checkout origin/main -- app/experimenter/experiments/migrations/XXXX_migration_file.py`

     * `make makemigrations`